-Established in 2009 by the Estate of the late Irene Gordon Warnock, this scholarship is awarded to a student entering second year of Materials Engineering on the basis of academic achievement.
+Established in 2009 by the estate of the late Irene Gordon Warnock, this scholarship is awarded to a student entering their second year of Materials Engineering studies and is based on academic achievement.
 Recipients must be Canadian citizens or permanent residents and must have achieved honours.